cyber-prophet/bostrom-journal/BostromJournal001.md

 ### TOCYB token [~](QmfGPCSpPCRTsBw2g6wqrLkHaCwtFChXeHADju5RrYu9EB)

 TOCYB token is a token of a future [Cyber](https://cyb.ai/search/cyber) network.
-Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it {--1to1--} into CYB tokens through the private exodus.
+Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it 1 to1 into CYB tokens through the private exodus.
 The contract will be developed by [cyber~Congress](https://cyb.ai/search/cybercongress).

-## Token{--'s--} related infomation
+## Token related infomation

 ### Investminting - definition and mechanics [~](Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV)